giannilmbd/dynare/doc/manual/source/time-series.rst

        correspond to an existing variable within the dseries object.
 When ``v`` is a scalar, its value will be applied to all periods uniformly.
-If ``v`` is a vector, its length must match the number of observations in the dseries object.You can invoke this method for a batch of variables by providing a 1 by n cell array of character row arrays as the first argument.
-When "v" is a row vector with n elements, the method will be applied uniformly across all periods.
-If "v" is a matrix, it must have n columns, and the number of rows should correspond to the number of periods.
+If ``v`` is a vector, its length must match the number of observations in the dseries object.
+You can invoke this method for a batch of variables by providing a :math:`1 \times n`
+       cell array of character row arrays as the first argument.
+When ``v`` is a row vector with n elements, the method will be applied uniformly across all periods.
+If ``v`` is a matrix, it must have :math:`n` columns, and the number of rows should correspond to the number of periods.

        *Example*